-Most MPAs have legally established goals, conservation objectives, and intended purpose(s).
-Common examples include MPAs created to conserve biodiversity in support of research and education; to protect benthic habitat in order to recover over-fished stocks; and to protect and interpret shipwrecks for maritime education.
+Effective MPAs should have legally established goals and conservation objectives.
+Common examples include MPAs created to conserve biodiversity in support of research and education and to protect and interpret shipwrecks for maritime education.
 These descriptors of an MPA are reflected in the site's Conservation Focus, which represents the characteristics of the area that the MPA was established to conserve.
-The Conservation Focus, in turn, influences many fundamental aspects of the site, including its design, location, size, scale, management strategies and potential contribution to surrounding ecosystems.
+The Conservation Focus, in turn, influences many fundamental aspects of the site, including its design, location, size, scale, management strategies, and potential contribution to surrounding ecosystems.
 U.S. MPAs generally address one or more of these areas of Conservation Focus: